 Say you have $12,000 waiting to invest.
 Instead of investing it all at once, you invest say $1,000 a month for the next year (the longer time frame, the less risk).

-Again, history tells us stocks have a greater chance of increasing then decreasing.
-Yet, this is still a wise choice for many who are waiting on the sidelines in fear of investing at all time highs.
+Again, history tells us stocks have a greater chance of increasing than decreasing.
+Yet, this is still a wise choice for many who are waiting on the sidelines in fear of investing at all-time highs.
+Some people choose to invest through a forex broker.
+Check out this xm trading review.

 # 4 – Invest it all